Triansh/Wiki-Searcher/README.md

 Searching is done in the following steps

-* Data loading and Query parsing
+* Data (Frequencey of documents) loading and Query parsing
 * Word and field extraction
 * Retrieval of posting list from index and filtering based on fields
 * Scoring documents using BM25 algorithm